Summary of Freestyle Scoring Criteria

 Each judge uses two clickers, one each for positive and negative points.
 These are added together for the final TE score, which is 60% of the total possible score.

-Judge takes only succession, difficulty, risk and variation of each trick performed.
+Judge takes only success, difficulty, risk and variation of each trick performed.

 When the contestant performs advanced level trick elements, points will be given for each element.